Course Catalog

 5 units

 Teaches foundational concepts for intellectual exploration and personal development within an academic community: analysis, critical thinking, metacognition, engagement with others across difference, and self-efficacy.
 Engages students in Merrill's intellectual tradition of investigating social change and social justice.
-Enrollment is restricted to first-year college members.
+Enrollment is restricted to college members.
 Enrollment limited to 30.

 MERR 1A